-A limited amount of gift materials of types which would not ordinarily be purchased may be placed in the collection, such as privately printed literature, expensive material of limited interest, or religious denominational information, provided appropriate space is available, no conflict with the library's normal operations, mission, or policies is apparent, and the collection is not significantly imbalanced by the added material.
+A limited amount of donated materials of types which would not ordinarily be purchased may be placed in the collection, such as privately printed literature, expensive material of limited interest, or religious denominational information, provided appropriate space is available, no conflict with the library's normal operations, mission, or policies is apparent, and the collection is not significantly imbalanced by the added material.

-MONETARY GIFTS - Cash gifts, bequests, trusts, or other financial gifts may be accepted.
-Gift funds given to the library are to be properly acknowledged by receipt to the donor and are to be forwarded, according to standard procedures, to the Service Center, where they will be credited to the appropriate accounts until used as authorized by the branch librarian.
+MONETARY DONATIONS - Cash donations, bequests, trusts, or other financial donations may be accepted.
+Donated funds given to the library are to be properly acknowledged by receipt to the donor and are to be forwarded, according to standard procedures, to the Service Center, where they will be credited to the appropriate accounts until used as authorized by the library manager.

-FURNITURE, EQUIPMENT & PROPERTY - The present and future usefulness and operating costs of offered gifts of furniture, equipment, or property must be carefully considered.
+FURNITURE, EQUIPMENT & PROPERTY - The present and future usefulness and operating costs of offered donations of furniture, equipment, or property must be carefully considered.
 Used equipment not immediately and economically repairable or without convenient ongoing service and support should be declined.

 App.
-10/14/80; rev. 3/14/95
+10/14/80; rev. 3/14/95, 5/18/2021